Fleischmann is a German manufacturer of model railroad products offering an extensive range of railway vehicles, track

 distributor for the Fleischmann product line.

-Although Roco/Fleischmann products have gained a good reputation, especially with model
+While Roco/Fleischmann products gained a good reputation with model

-railway enthusiasts in the DC/DCC segment, AC train fans do not lose out either.
-Nearly all engines are
+railway enthusiasts in the DC/DCC segment, AC train fans did not lose out.
+Nearly all engines were

 variety of 2 and 3 axle compartment coaches for the OBB, DB, DR and CSD lines.
 The class E 160 2-6-0 electric